MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/create-extensibility-request.md

 ---
 # Create an extensibility request

+Microsoft's [ALAppExtension repository](https://github.com/microsoft/ALAppExtensions/blob/main/README.md#microsoft-al-application-add-ons-for-microsoft-dynamics-365-business-central) on GitHub is a place where Microsoft and our partners can collaborate on building add-on apps and vertical solutions in the AL language for [!INCLUDE [prod_short](../includes/prod_short.md)].

+These collaborations start through extensibility requests that you submit from the ALAppExtension repo.
+For example, you might request a new integration event or that we make a function external so your extension can access it.
+To learn more about extensibility requests, go to [Extensibility requests](https://github.com/microsoft/ALAppExtensions/blob/main/README.md#extensibility-requests).

-Before you create an extensibility request, please check out these instructions.
-Following this guidance can help you, and Microsoft, get to the right solution faster.
+Before you create an extensibility request, check out these guidelines.
+This guidance can help you, and Microsoft, get to the right solution faster.

-At the moment, extensibility requests are optional.
-However, submitting structured requests makes things easier for everyone:
+Extensibility requests are optional.
+However, submitting structured requests makes things easier for everyone and more likely to be implemented:

 * Understand the need for the extension
 * Track whether something similar was already done